Deep Networks and the Multiple Manifold Problem: Introduction

 \subsection{Related Work}

-\paragraph{Deep networks and low-dimensional structure.} \Textcite{Goldt2019-rp} independently proposed the ``hidden manifold model'', a model problem for learning shallow neural networks for binary classification of structured data with motivations very similar to ours.
-Using a mean field approach, precise asymptotic results for the generalization error for this model can be obtained in various regimes \cite{Gerace2020-jh}.
-The data model consists of gaussian samples from a low-dimensional subspace passed through a nonlinear function acting coordinatewise in the standard basis; in our case, studying an arbitrary density supported on two Riemannian manifolds lends our data model increased generality.
-In the context of kernel regression with the kernel given by the NTK of a two-layer neural network, \Textcite{Ghorbani2020-ef} study a data generating model that consists of uniform samples from a low-dimensional subsphere corrupted additively by independent uniform samples from a subsphere in the orthogonal complement, and a target mapping that depends only on the low-dimensional part.
-The authors obtain asymptotic generalization guarantees for this data model that reveal conditions under which the corruption degrades the performance of neural tangent methods; as they acknowledge, a nonlinear model for data with low-dimensional structure may be more suitable for modeling practically-occurring data, such as natural images.
-A number of other works consider interactions between neural networks and data with low-dimensional structure in applications to inverse problems \cite{Heckel2018-sz,Ongie2020-pu,Mohan2019-nw,Bora2017-oo,Ulyanov2018-pk}, with specific guarantees for sub-tasks in the overall pipeline of training and evaluating the network.
+\paragraph{Deep networks and low-dimensional structure.} The notion of modeling data as low-dimensional submanifolds has been widely considered in the context of clustering \citep{Wang2015-hh} and manifold learning \citep{Donoho2005-ag,Fefferman2016-lw}. \citet{Goldt2019-rp} independently proposed the ``hidden manifold model'', a model problem for learning shallow neural networks for binary classification of structured data with motivations very similar to ours and which admits a mean-field analysis \citep{Gerace2020-jh}.
+The data model consists of gaussian samples from a low-dimensional subspace passed through a nonlinear function acting coordinatewise in the standard basis; although this models statistical variations around a base domain, a feature of real data that the model we study here lacks, we believe that the study of an arbitrary density supported on two Riemannian manifolds lends our data model increased structural generality.
+In the context of kernel regression with the kernel given by the NTK of a two-layer neural network, \citet{Ghorbani2020-ef} study a data generating model that consists of uniform samples from a low-dimensional subsphere corrupted additively by independent uniform samples from a subsphere in the orthogonal complement, and a target mapping that depends only on the low-dimensional part.
+The authors obtain asymptotic generalization guarantees for this data model that reveal conditions under which the corruption degrades the performance of neural tangent methods.